filimo/LoginScreen/README.md

 # LoginScreen

-This example is how to use @Published @State @ObjectBinding together.
+My example is how to use @Published @State @ObjectBinding together for XCode 11 beta 3.